This guide breaks down how to cook basmati rice in just 20 minutes. It’s so easy to make rice on the stovetop and budget-friendly too!

 - 1 tsp salt

 Pour water into a deep saucepan.
 Bring it to a boil and add a teaspoon of salt to the water.

-Cover the pot, turn down the heat and let the rice simmer for 15 mins.
-Then put the flame off and let it steam in the pan for another 5 mins.
-The rice is ready.
+Cover the pot, turn down heat to low-medium heat and let the rice simmer for 15 mins.

 Turn off the flame and let it steam in the pan for another 5 mins.
 Enjoy!